jjodl/cp4i-pot-public-v3/Kafka/Kafka-Experience/Lab_1/ReadMe.md

 4\.
 Now we will see the configuration screen for the Kafka connector.
  Now select the topic for your userid that you created in the previous section.
 For the Group ID, we will use your userid as the unique ID.
 In this case, we are using chopper1.

  **Note:** Make sure you use your userid for this.

- **Note:** For the Message offset you can select the latest which will start to consume messages at that point.
+ **Note:** For the **Message offset** you can select the latest which will start to consume messages at that point.
 If you select eariler then you will get all messages that had been produced already for the offset.

+ **Do not leave Message offset blank**

 ![alt text][des17]